monachilada/wp-charts/readme.txt

 	'pointstrokecolor' = "#FFFFFF"
 	optional -  for line and polararea type charts you can set the point color, though usually looks pretty good with the default.

+	'animation'		   => 'true'
+	optional -  turn the load animation for the charts on or off

+	'scaleFontSize'    => '12'
+	optional -  adjust the font size of the scale for the charts that display it

+	'scaleFontColor'   => '#666'
+	optional -  change the scale font colour

+	'scaleOverride'    => 'false'
+	optional -  by default this is turned off, and the script attempts to output an appropriate scale, setting this to true will require the following three properties to be set as well: scaleSteps, scaleStepWidth and scaleStartValue

+	'scaleSteps' 	   => 'null'
+	optional -  only applicable if scaleOveride is set to true - the number of steps in the scale

+	'scaleStepWidth'   => 'null'
+	optional -  only applicable if scaleOveride is set to true - the value jump used in the scale

+	'scaleStartValue'  => 'null'
+	optional -  only applicable if scaleOveride is set to true - the center starting value for the scale

+### WP Charts Widget  ###

+head on over the 'widgets' page in wp admin area (listed under the Appearance menu) and look for the WP Charts widget, the widget is pretty self explanatory and only includes the basic options for now, check the properties above if your not quite sure what each field should be used for.

 == Frequently Asked Questions ==

 = Are Shortcodes Really User Friendly? =

-Short Answer : NO.  But an easy to use admin interface for WP Charts is coming soon.
+Short Answer : NO.  But an easy to use admin interface for WP Charts will eventually be realised.
 Along with many features to help you quickly produce amazing charts.
 In the mean time copy and paste the demo shortcodes and edit them carefully, while they can seem a little difficult they're actually still pretty simple to understand and use.
 Its best to paste the shortcode into the html/text editor rather than the visual editor.

 = Are you still going to eat that ? =